Pendo vs Mixpanel? Which of the two is better for your SaaS product team?

 Mixpanel’s funnel reports are very similar to Pendo’s.

 In the chart, each step is represented as a bar annotated with the conversion rate.
 Clicking on the bar gives you more details.
-However, in addition to the default chart, you can also visualize the funnel as:
+In addition to the default chart, you can also visualize the funnel as:

 • Funnel Trend